philipmw/jnp-org/README.md

 ## How to use this software

+These instructions were tested on macOS 13.
+I expect it would work on Linux and Windows just as well.

 ### Initial setup and run unit tests

+1. Install Python 3.

+Then go into this repository's directory, and:

     $ pip3 install .
     $ python3 -m unittest discover -v -s src

+Unit tests should run and pass.

 ### To cluster students

-1. Create a CSV file in the format specified in the code.
+1. Create a tab-separated values (TSV) file in the format specified in the code.

 Then run:

     $ python3 -m student_km_clustering < ~/student_roster.csv

-If it succeeds, you'll get an output of your input file plus the cluster number for each student.
+If it succeeds, you'll get an output of your input file plus the cluster number for each student, also in tab-separated values (TSV) format.

 ### To assign instructors to groups